-Precision timekeeping is especially important under water, and the Submariner’s self-winding Caliber 3130 movement inspires confidence with its COSC-certified chronometer rating.
-The heart of the movement is the adjustable-inertia balance wheel with gold Microstella weights with a blue Parachrom hairspring that offers excellent stability when exposed to shocks, vibrations, magnetic fields, and temperature changes.
-The height-adjustable traversing balance bridge allows very stable positioning to increase shock resistance.
-The Rolex Submariner reference 114060 is priced at $7,500.
+Precision timekeeping is especially important under water, and the Submariner’s self-winding Caliber 3230 movement inspires confidence with its COSC-certified chronometer rating.
+The heart of the movement features a blue Parachrom hairspring and high-performance Paraflex shock absorbers that together offer excellent stability when exposed to shocks, vibrations, magnetic fields, and temperature changes.
+The resilience of the working movement comes in a addition to a notable 70-hour power reserve.
+The Rolex Submariner reference 124060 begins in price at $8,100 at retail.

 5. Rolex Milgauss

 The Rolex Milgauss was created in 1956 for engineers and technicians who are exposed to strong magnetic fields in their work.
 These fields can affect the performance in mechanical watches.
 Rolex solved the problem by developing and patenting a magnetic shield for the movement that allowed the watch to withstand fields up to 1,000 ( “mille” in French) gauss – the unit of measure for field strength.
 The Milgauss became popular among scientists working at the European Organization for Nuclear Research (CERN) in Geneva.

 In 2007, Rolex launched a new generation Milgauss that incorporates all of Rolex’s technological expertise.
 The new model’s orange seconds hand shaped like a lightning bolt is inspired by the original.